Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment

-Our idea is to enable effective and robust word alignment by using (1) the similarity of words in different languages with respect to the visual representation and (2) the structure of word embedding spaces.
-Using shared images, we can connect words in two languages using language-image pretraining models~\citep{radford2021learning}.
-However, this method is mostly applicable to visual words, which can be described by a set of images, such as object nouns or non-abstract nouns.
-To further map non-visual words, we use the topological information of words.
-Motivated by existing studies~\citep{mikolov2013exploiting,ormazabal2019analyzing} showing the existence of a linear association between static word vectors of two languages, we learn a linear mapping via robust \proc{} with initially identified word pairs.
+Our idea is to enable effective and robust word alignment by using (1) the similarity of visual representations of words with similar meanings and (2) the structural similarity of static word embedding spaces across languages.
+Specifically, we use images to connect similar words in two languages with the aid of CLIP~\citep{radford2021learning}.
+However, a na\"ive application of this method only makes sense for visual words such as non-abstract nouns that images can describe.
+To map non-visual words, we utilize the topological similarity (\textit{i.e.}, the \textit{degree of isomorphism}) between word vector spaces~\cite{vulic-etal-2020-good}.
+Motivated by the existence of a linear association between two static word embeddings of different languages~\citep{ormazabal2019analyzing}, we learn a linear mapping using the robust matching algorithm on identified word pairs.

-Fig.~\ref{fig:cuwt} illustrates \ours{} used for aligning words $\{a_i\}$ in language $A$ and words $\{b_i\}$ in language $B$. \ours{} consists of two steps.
-First, we select pairs $\{a_i, b_{\pi_i}\}$ having similar visual meanings; this can be done by using each word's fingerprint, defined as the similarity of the word and an image set measured by encoders of \lip{} models.
-Secondly, we iteratively align two word embeddings using identified pairs by finding the linear mapping with our robust matching algorithm.
-The second step utilizes the topological similarity (i.e., the \textit{degree of isomorphism}) between two vector spaces~\cite{vulic-etal-2020-good}.
-Next, we describe two steps in detail.
+Fig.~\ref{fig:cuwt} illustrates \ours{} used for aligning words $\{a_i\}$ and words $\{b_i\}$ in languages $A$ and $B$. \ours{} has two steps.
+First, it selects pairs $\{a_i, b_{\pi_i}\}$ having similar visual meanings by using each word's fingerprint, defined as the similarity of the word and an image set via \lip{}'s encoders.
+Second, it iteratively aligns word embeddings of languages $A$ and $B$, \ie find a linear mapping between two embeddings, using robust \proc{} and the initial pairs identified in the first step.